huangshan108/CareerNet/README.md

 **Note:**
 * We are using Ruby >= 2.0.0 and Rails >= 4.0.0
-* ActionMailer on dev env will only work via port 3000
+* I have configured the default host for this app on dev env to be `localhost:3000`
 * No ActionMailer for test env are configured